franklang/docker-frontend/README-docker.md

 $ docker build -t fzt64 .
 ```

-You can check if your images have been created:
+You can check if your images have been correctly created:
 ```shell
 $ docker images
 ```